zuvv/SnakeGame/README.md

 # SnakeGame
 Must be played on a computer
-TODO: Clean up code, and describe interesting things add a linked list.
+TODO: Clean up code, and describe interesting things add a linked list., add snake collision, make boxes bigger, add a background